2022 Benefits Open Enrollment Information

-Open enrollment for the 2021/2022 benefit plan year will take place from Monday, January 11 to Friday, January 22.
+Open enrollment for the 2022/2023 benefit plan year will take place from Monday, January 10 through Friday, January 21.
 Open enrollment is the only time you can make changes or additions to your benefits without having a qualifying life event.
 Qualifying events include birth or adoption, death, marriage, divorce, or the gain or loss of coverage by someone on your plan.

-The cost and coverage for the City’s health, dental, and vision plans will be the same in the new plan year.
-There are no changes to the monthly premium, deductibles, copays, and out-of-pocket maximums.
-For complete information on 2021/2022 benefits, review the Employee Benefits Guide.
+Health, dental, and vision plans will be the same in the new plan year.
+There will be no changes to deductibles, copays, coinsurance, out-of-pocket maximums, or other plan features.
+For complete information on 2022/2023 benefits, review the Employee Benefits Guide.

 Enrollment Technical Assistance

 Need help enrolling in your benefits or need access to a computer?
 Human Resources staff will be available on the below dates for employees, retirees, and spouses needing assistance with the enrollment process.
 Computers will be available.
-Masks are required.
-No appointments are necessary, but due to social distancing requirements, space may be limited.
+No appointments are necessary.

 City Hall Room 128:

 - Thursday, January 13 – 1:00 p.m. to 3:00 p.m.

 - Tuesday, January 18 – 1:00 p.m. to 3:00 p.m.